C4ptainCrunch/thesis/source/index.rst

 ================================================

 Many algorithms have been proposed and studied to play sequential perfect information games.
-A few examples detailed here are retrograde analysis, depth-limited :math:`\alpha\beta` pruning Minimax, Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.
+We start by describing simple algorithms to be used as a baseline (random and greedy).
+Then follow with algorithms computing the exact minimax tree, either starting from the root (:math:`\alpha\beta` pruning Minimax) or the leaves (retrograde analysis).
+As those are often impractical for big game trees, we present their depth-limited variants (depth-limited minimax and end-game databases).
+We then explore approches that overcome the limitation of the previous algorithms by iteratively estimating the value of promising sub-trees of the game such as Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaZero`.

-We will quickly present and implement those and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.
+We will quickly present and implement the above mentioned and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.

 Before prensenting those, we describe a :code:`Player` class that every implementation will then reuse and implement two basic agents to be used as a baseline in our comparisons.
 The :code:`Player` class keeps track of the game state internaly.
 At each turn of the game, the :code:`Player` is called with the method :code:`play()` to inform it of the action played by their opponent
 (and thus update their internal state) and then chooses an action with :code:`get_action()`,